Updated July 29, 2021

 The Income Cap is Higher than You Might Think

 Most families qualify for child care assistance based on their income.
-New Mexico has recently raised the income cap for enrolling in child care assistance to $43,920 for a family of three.
-The cap depends on the size of your household, and is higher than the limit for many other programs such as discounted school lunches or WIC.
+New Mexico has recently raised the income cap for enrolling in child care assistance to $76,860 for a family of three.
+The cap depends on the size of your household (you can find the details here), and is higher than the limit for many other programs such as discounted school lunches or WIC.
 And!
 Once families are enrolled they can keep receiving assistance even if their income goes a little bit over the cap.
 This means that small raises or promotions can be celebrations, not cause for worry.
 Although most families qualify based on their income, there are other ways to qualify (such as for foster families), so if you have questions about your eligibility you can take the Am I Eligible? survey, or call your regional child care assistance office to talk to a real human on the phone.